Types of Barbells – Introduction

 Barbells don’t come much more basic than a standard barbell.

-Made to accommodate plates with a one-inch hole, standard bars do not have rotating ends, and are available in a range of lengths, typically four to seven feet.
+Standard bars, made to accommodate plates with a one-inch hole, are available in a range of lengths, typically four to seven feet.

 Standard weightlifting barbells are relatively cheap and often found in home gyms.

-However, they aren’t usually strong enough for things like heavy deadlifts or squats and will bend if overloaded.
+However, they aren’t usually strong enough for heavy deadlifts or squats and will bend if overloaded.

-This sort of bar is okay for beginners or anyone who doesn’t take their strength training too seriously.
+This bar is okay for beginners or anyone who doesn’t take their strength training too seriously.

 However, if you have aspirations of lifting heavy weights, this is probably NOT the barbell for you.